ST. PAUL’S CHOIR GUIDELINES

 Water bottles: water (only) is allowed in the choir loft during rehearsal time only.
 Do not bring water bottles to the choir loft unless cleared with the director.

-Introits and Processions
+Processions

 Be in the Narthex no later than 3 minutes before worship begins.
 You may move to the Narthex through the basement, outside around the labyrinth, or through the Sanctuary if you wish to welcome folks in the congregation.